mitya777/mitya777.github.io/_posts/2014-01-04-the-simplest-javascript-closure.md

 Here we have two closures!
 When both functions were defined they kept a reference to the same 'outer scope'.

-Both these functions are 'sharing state' via the closures created when they were defined.
+Both these functions are sharing state via the closures created when they were defined.

 You can do some really cool stuff with this effect.